lhxxxmad/AIM/README.md

 ```
 We also provide a training script in `run_exp.sh`.
 You can simply change the training config to train different models.

+### Key Files
+- The model is implemented in https://github.com/taoyang1122/adapt-image-models/blob/main/mmaction/models/backbones/vit_clip.py.
+You may refer to it on how to apply AIM to your model.
+- The weights are frozen at https://github.com/taoyang1122/adapt-image-models/blob/main/tools/train.py#L187.

 ## Evaluation
 The code will do the evaluation after training.
 If you would like to evaluate a model only, please use the following command,
 ```shell